awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-medialive-input.md

 ### Ref<a name="aws-resource-medialive-input-return-values-ref"></a>

-When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the name of the input\.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the MediaLive id of the input\.

 For example: `{ "Ref": "myInput" }`